HMS Weazel (1745): European waters

 Weazel was launched on 22 May 1745 and sailed to Deptford Dockyard for fitout and to take on armament and crew.
 She was formally commissioned on 24 June under Commander Thomas Craven, entering Royal Navy service at the height of the War of Austrian Succession which pitted coalitions broadly comprising France, Prussia and Spain, against Britain, the Habsburg monarchy and the Dutch Republic.
 Craven's orders were to take Weazel into the English Channel and the Downs to patrol for enemy privateers.
 The new-built sloop was swiftly in action, capturing the privateer Le Renard in the Channel on 23 November.
 In February 1746 Craven was replaced by Lieutenant Hugh Palliser, who immediately pressed Weazel back into active service.
 The 8-gun French privateer La Revanche was captured on 27 March, followed by La Charmante on 1 April.
 One further privateer narrowly avoided capture off Spithead in early April when Weazel's approach was slowed by light winds.
 The French vessel escaped only after throwing its cannons overboard to increase its speed.

 Further victories followed that year with Weazel capturing the privateers L'Epervier on 29 July, Le Delangle on 3 August and both La Fortune and La Jeantie on 8 October.
 In November she encountered a large 30-gun French privateer in the Bay of Biscay, and opened fire despite being considerably outgunned.
 A contemporaneous newspaper report describes Weazel's crew as fighting "very bravely for a considerable time," before the advantage swung to the British with the arrival of the 58-gun fourth rate HMS Princess Louisa.
 The privateer turned to flee but was driven ashore and wrecked near Port-Louis, Morbihan.

-At the end of the year Commander Palliser was to post-captain and assigned to the 70-gun ship of the line HMS Captain; his place on Weazel was taken by Commander Samuel Barrington.
+At the end of the year Commander Palliser was made post-captain and assigned to the 70-gun ship of the line HMS Captain; his place on Weazel was taken by Commander Samuel Barrington.
 On 24 April 1747 Weazel was off the Dutch coastline and in company with HMS Lys, when she encountered and defeated the privateers La Gorgonne and La Charlotte.